💡 The Frank Takeaways:

-Tuition reimbursement is a contractual agreement between an employer and employee in which a company agrees to help pay for an employee to further his or her education.
-Companies offer these programs to encourage employee loyalty and to help their employees receive the training needed to better perform their jobs.
+Tuition reimbursement is a contractual agreement between an employer and employee in which a company agrees to help pay for an employee to further their education.
+Companies offer these programs to encourage employee loyalty and to invest in their future at the company.

 Why Do Companies Offer Tuition Reimbursement?